-The Paramedic Program at AEC is a nationally accredited program through CAAHEP, upon the recommendation of CoAEMSP, based in the state of Virginia.
+The Paramedic Program at AEC is through the Stafford County and AEC Consortium, and is a nationally accredited program through CAAHEP, upon the recommendation of CoAEMSP, based in the state of Virginia.

 These standards are the minimal terminal objectives for entry-level Paramedics and AEC expands on these standards to provide training that meets the local needs and evolving educational practices.
 The goal of the program is to train Entry-Level Paramedics for employment in various rescue, pre-hospital, hospital, transport, and other careers requiring or benefiting from Paramedic certification.